 Much better.
 Now, our candidate isn’t saying she’s a “good content creator”; she’s confident that her fifteen years on the job make her an expert.
 She’s demonstrated her communication chops by making sure that her statement uses powerful language, with nary a weak verb in sight.
 And she’s included an important insight—the content she’s written has been top-performing.

 There is one case to be made for objective statements—they’re useful when you’re making a major career change.
-According to the experts at The Muse:
+An objective statement can explain that you’re making a switch and how your skills translate to a new career.

 According to Monster.com, objective statements are also helpful for those seeking targeted entry-level positions.
 Keep in mind, though, that often your objectives are laid out in a cover letter.